 This is the first post in the series “A doctor’s prescription for social media.”
 The second post can be found here.

 As an experiment, I immersed myself in social media for the past three months.
 I started this blog, joined Twitter, LinkedIn, Google+, bought a domain name, and posted on Facebook for the first time in years.
-Even within this short period of time, I reaped tangible benefits: I interacted with top physicians from across the world, kept up with the medical literature, participated in discussions with patients about how how rheumatic diseases affect their lives, joined webinars about improving the patient experience, and provided educational information to physicians and patients about autoinflammatory diseases, my clinical interest.
+Even within this short period of time, I reaped tangible benefits: I interacted with top physicians from across the world, kept up with the medical literature, participated in discussions with patients about how rheumatic diseases affect their lives, joined webinars about improving the patient experience, and provided educational information to physicians and patients about autoinflammatory diseases, my clinical interest.
 Social media has changed the way that I think about and practice medicine, and it’s only been a few months.

 I presented the results of my experiment in social media as a Rheumatology Grand Rounds lecture at my hospital.
 I argued that leveraging social media will make us better physicians.
 Some in the audience were skeptical, others asked me for a written guide on how to start.
 This is that guide.

 This post is the first of a series about how physicians should use social media.
-In it, I will review a brief history of social media, and will start by describing how I’ve used Twitter to educate myself and others about rheumatologic conditions.
+In it, I will review a brief history of social media and will start by describing how I’ve used Twitter to educate myself and others about rheumatologic conditions.
 Future posts will discuss other social media platforms, such as blogs, Facebook, LinkedIn, Doximity, and the importance of the “online reputation.”

 After reading this guide, I suggest that you conduct your own experiment in social media, just like I did, and let me know what you think…Godspeed!

-The last few years has brought about a marked change in the way that medical information is disseminated .
+The last few years have brought about a marked change in the way that medical information is disseminated .
 Thirty years ago, a few academic physicians (who literally wrote the books on medicine) informed other doctors how to practice.
 Doctors, in turn, educated their patients about their medical conditions.
 Over the last ten years, this hierarchical system has changed drastically.
 First, with the development of the internet, both physicians and patients had access to reliable information about health and disease, with the caveat that the information was static and not easily updated.
 Web 2.0 and social media changed all that.

 According to Dr. Berenbaum (@Larhumato), social media is defined as virtual communities “that allow for interactions among people in which they create, share, and exchange information and ideas” .
 Over the last five years, doctors, patients, medical journals, hospitals, professional societies, and patient advocacy groups have immersed themselves in social media.
 Unlike the old internet, users of social media are encouraged to create content and add value to these communities.